shindavid/AlphaZeroArcade/docs/Scrabble.md

 from `n` to `d` can be done by sampling from `P` (and `H` and the bag) at each step.
 This generalizes Quackle's Monte Carlo sampling mechanics.

-Without these leaf rollouts, we are dependent on V making accurate estimates.
-In general, for V to be perfect, the network requires a representation of the entire lexicon, which runs into the problems mentioned above.
+Without these leaf rollouts, we may be overly sensitive to inaccuracies in V. In general, for V to be perfect, the network requires a representation of the entire lexicon, which runs into the problems mentioned above.
 If the current/projected game state involves rare words that the network's implicit internal lexicon does not yet know, V could be deficient.
 Rollouts help us smoothen out this problem, since the moves along the rollout will be appropriately